Customer Empathy Map: What Is It and Why Does It Matter?

 What are Empathy Map Pains and Gains?

-As a small business owner, you must know what makes your customers happy or frustrated!
+As a small or mid-sized business leader, you must know what makes your customers happy or frustrated.
 This is where pains and gains come in.

 What Are Pains?

-Pains are the difficulties or frustrations!
-Your customers experience them when using your product or service.
-These issues make them unhappy and can stop them from buying or recommending your business.
+Pains are the difficulties or frustrations customers experience when using your product or service.

 What Are Gains?